The 'Going and Coming' Rule

 The Going and Coming Rule of Workers' Compensation

 Employers are responsible for covering an employee's losses from a work-related injury.
 This includes medical bills and missed time at work.
 To qualify for workers' compensation, a "work-related" injury does not necessarily have to happen in the office or on the job site.
 For example, an injury at a work-sponsored party at a bowling alley would be covered.
 However, driving to work is usually not considered a work-related activity.

 According to the going and coming rule, workers' compensation benefits do not apply to injuries sustained while commuting to or from work.
 However, there are exceptions.
 Although one could argue that the commute is job-related, the going and coming rule was not intended for that.

 However, there are instances in which driving from Point A to Point B is considered work-related.
 For example, driving to multiple job sites within a shift is not considered going and coming.
 This is usually covered through workers' compensation.
 This and other exceptions to the going and coming rule are discussed below.

 Exceptions to the Going and Coming Rule

-According to most laws, all of the time spent away on a business trip is considered to be within the scope of employment.
+- Commercial traveler: According to most laws, all of the time spent away on a business trip is considered employment-related.
 So even though the traveling employee attends a conference for only eight hours each day, the entire time spent traveling is considered work-related.

 Still Confused About the Going and Coming Rule?
 An Attorney Can Help

-It's not always clear whether an injury that seems work related is covered by workers' compensation.
-If any of the exceptions to the going and coming rule listed above apply to your injury, you may have a claim for benefits.
+It is not always clear whether workers' compensation covers an injury that seems work-related.
+If any of the above exceptions to the going and coming rule apply to your injury, you may have a claim for benefits.